cs3243-notes/cs3243-notes.github.io/README.md

 ## Contributing

 This material is still under construction!
-Although most of the notes have been written up in PDF format, you will probably find several typos.
+Although most of the notes have been written up in Markdown, you will probably find several typos.
 If you do, please inform us under GitHub issues or submit a pull request with your fixes via GitHub.

-We are aiming to write our notes in Markdown, which will then be compiled into HTML using Jekyll.
-Please add your changes directly in Markdown source code.

 To make any changes to this repo,